Luigi Galvani: Personal life

 1862 painting of Luigi Galvani and Lucia Galeazzi Galvani.

-Galvani married scientist Lucia Galeazzi, daughter of his mentor Domenico Gusmano Galeazzi, in 1762.
+Galvani married the scientist Lucia Galeazzi, daughter of his mentor Domenico Gusmano Galeazzi, in 1762.
 After her death in 1790, Galvani moved in with his brother, who was living in their childhood home in Bologna.

 Galvani was described by contemporaries as an "honest, mild, modest man, polite, charitable to the unfortunate and always a noble and generous friend."
-He was noted for his religious devotion and saw his medical work as being a spiritual mission.
+He was noted for his religious devotion and saw his medical work as a spiritual mission.
 French dermatologist Jean-Louis-Marc Alibert said of Galvani that he never ended his lessons “without exhorting his hearers and leading them back to the idea of that eternal Providence, which develops, conserves, and circulates life among so many diverse beings.”

 Death and legacy

 Galvani actively investigated animal electricity until the end of his life.
 In April 1798, the Cisalpine Republic, a French client state founded after the French occupation of Northern Italy, required every university professor to swear loyalty to the new authority.
 Galvani disagreed with the oath and refused to take it; as a result, he was stripped of his offices and sent into poverty.
 Aldini led a movement to restore him to his university position — it was successful, but his restoration was only announced shortly before his death.
 Galvani died in his brother’s house on 4 December 1798.

 Luigi Galvani's monument in Piazza Luigi Galvani (Luigi Galvani Square), in Bologna.

 Galvani's report of his investigations were mentioned specifically by Mary Shelley as part of the summer reading list leading up to an ad hoc ghost story contest on a rainy day in Switzerland — and the resultant novel Frankenstein — and its reanimated construct.
 In Frankenstein, Victor studies the principles of galvanism but it is not mentioned in reference to the creation of the Monster.

 Galvani's name also survives in everyday language as the verb 'galvanize' as well as in more specialized terms: Galvani potential, galvanic anode, galvanic bath, galvanic cell, galvanic corrosion, galvanic couple, galvanic current, galvanic isolation, galvanic series, galvanic skin response, galvanism, galvanization, hot-dip galvanization, galvanometer, Galvalume, and psycho-galvanic reflex.
+The asteroid 10184 Galvani in the main asteroid belt, discovered in 1996 by Eric Walter Elst at the La Silla Observatory, was also named in his honour.